sahithyandev/s1/src/content/docs/programming-fundamentals/c-book/11-operating-system.md

 An operating system provides two major services.

-### OS as an Extended Machine
+### As an Extended Machine

 OS hides specific details about the underlying hardware.
 Instead, provide a simpler and uniform interfaces for application software and users.

-For example: saving a file to a secondary storage device.
-Writing mechanism is physically different for floppy disk, hard disk, and magnetic tape.
-However, application software authors or the end users do not need to be aware of those details.
-For them, saying “save this file in that place” to the OS is enough.
-All other details will be handled by the OS.
+For example: Saving something on a hard disk and a floppy disk can be done similarily through an OS.

-### OS as a Resource Manager
+### As a Resource Manager

 OS manages all hardware resources.
 OS decides which programs run at which time, how much memory is allocated to each program, where to write data, how to deal